-The Office & Program Section is responsible for the operations and maintenance of approximately 172,000 square meters of facility office and operational spaces.
+The Office and Program Sections are responsible for the operations and maintenance of approximately 172,000 square meters of facility office and operational spaces.
 The sections comprise of City Hall, Saskatoon Police HQ, The Remai Art Gallery, Saskatoon Light & Power and Civic Square East, Fire Halls, City Yards, Parks buildings, Access Transit as well as many support buildings across the City.